-Lowe’s first quarter falls flat
+Lowe’s 1Q falls flat as extended winter cuts into sales

 MOORESVILLE, N.C.
-(AP) — Lowe’s, which named a new CEO this week, is reporting weak profit and revenue numbers for its first quarter.
+(AP) — Lowe’s, which named a new CEO this week, is reporting weak profit and revenue numbers for its first quarter in which harsh winter weather cut into the traditional spring sales season.

-The Mooresville, North Carolina, company said Wednesday that profits were $988 million, or $1.19 per share.
+The Mooresville, North Carolina, company earned $988 million, or $1.19 per share, for the three months ended May 4.
+A year earlier the home improvement retailer earned $602 million, or 70 cents per share.

 That’s 3 cents shy of Wall Street expectations, according to a survey by Zacks Investment Research.